vistadataproject/documents/README.md

  * The backdrop to this decision was the conspicuous failure of numerous mid-tier Java wrappers for VISTA, starting with MyHealtheVet and all others since then.
 * By virtue of VA's very large recent contract for node.js, the VA has decided that co-resident MUMPs and node.js enabled Javascript is productive and practical
 * By virtue of inclusion in all official releases for many years and with many years of performance enhancements, Intersystems views in-process node.js coding of Javascript on MUMPS as both practical, maintainable, and highly performant.
-* Javascript is the most popular coding language in the world.
+* Javascript is the most popular coding language in the world, as measured by all objective metrics of number of projects, coders, new code, and companies developing in the language.
 * Node.js adoption continues to grow for mainstream mission critical production projects, including Netflix, New York Times, PayPal, LinkedIn, Walmart, Yahoo, and Uber.
 * Non-CPU bound, in process "fetch and insert" logic is ALWAYS faster than on-the-network equivalents.

-## Baseline System
+## Baseline

-* The VISTA Baseline functionality and capability (security, performance, read/write) are described here:  [VISTA Baseline](https://github.com/vistadataproject/documents/blob/master/Background/vista/vista-baseline.md)
+* Baseline VISTA and Client functionality and capability (security, performance, read/write) are described here:  [VISTA Baseline](https://github.com/vistadataproject/documents/blob/master/Background/vista/vista-baseline.md)
-* Any enhacements by the VISTA Data Project are __relative__ to the VISTA Baseline.
+* Any enhacements by the VISTA Data Project are thus __relative__ to the VISTA Baseline.

 ## Key Features